farag2/Sophia-Script-for-Windows/README.md

 Invoke-RestMethod -Uri script.sophi.app | Invoke-Expression
 ```

 * The command will download and expand the archive (`without running`) the latest Sophia Script according which Windows and PowerShell versions it is run on.
-For example, ff you run it on Windows 11 via PowerShell 5.1, it will download Sophia Script for `Windows 11 PowerShell 5.1`.
+For example, if you run it on Windows 11 via PowerShell 5.1, it will download Sophia Script for `Windows 11 PowerShell 5.1`.

+# Supported variations to launch the command on

+* Windows 10
+  * PowerShell 5.1;
+  * PowerShell 7.1;
+* Windows 11
+  * PowerShell 5.1;
+  * PowerShell 7.1;

 ## How to translate